KJBlanch/unbiasedCD/README.md

   You will need a modern browser to interact and view the Pluto notebook, and so for this, Firefox or Chrome is recommended.

 Step 5:
-  Open up a new terminal (like step 2) and execute the following:
+  Open up a new Julia terminal (like step 2) and execute the following:
   'using Pluto'
   'Pluto.run()'